Market and Economic review for week ending 7 May 2021

 Next week we have a slew of economic data including UK GDP, US, German and Chinese inflation and various sentiment indicators from around the world.
 The inflation numbers will be keen reading and MAPM will observe the tight-rope the Fed walks in terms of their messaging, with the backdrop of a broad global economic upswing.

 We continue to believe that we are in a synchronised cyclical recovery as evidenced by macroeconomic data and this is likely to be boosted by increasing fiscal spending in the US.
 We remain underweight fixed income (predominantly a duration view), as we think the risk to rates is on the upside.
 As we saw in early Q1 and this week, the speed at which rates rise and unexpected tightening rhetoric (even if due to positive growth and inflation) can negatively impact equity market sentiment – but for now rates seem to be edging higher under a positive macro backdrop.

 T&IO Weekly Market Update Podcast

-Mark Riggall, Head of Client Portfolio Management at T&IO talks through this weeks latest market developments and T&IOs current outlook.
+Dean Cook CFA, Portfolio Analyst in the Multi Asset Portfolio Management Team at T&IO talks through this week’s latest market developments and T&IO’s current outlook.